aziis98/arnoldi-distribuito/typst-report/main.typ

 #proposition[
   The Kronecker product has the following properties

-  - The Kronecker product distributes over the matrix product, i.e.
+  - The Kronecker product distributes over the matrix product:
     $
       (A times.circle B) (C times.circle D) = (A C) times.circle (B D)
     $